jeremywangyuan/cloudcomp/final/README.md

 # Final project
-## malware image classification by transfer learning using pyspark and demo with flask app
+## Flask App with malware image classification by transfer learning using pyspark